kamencesc/EAGLE-libraries/README.md

 # EAGLE-libraries
-personal libraries for use with EAGLE
+There are my personal libraries for use with EAGLE.
+# scart.lbr
+Includes a scart cable type connector for PCBs.